popeye007/popeye007.github.io/_posts/2018-06-18-am045-2018-student-projects.md

   - "An Analysis of the Factors Driving Long-Term Economic Growth" by the team "ExchangeStudents".
     + Team members: Lars Eirik Aanestad, Natalie Malins, David Koenig, Nicolas Fernandez
-    + This project uses the econometric models to investigate the factors that may drive the long-term econimic growth.
+    + This project uses the econometric models to investigate the factors that may drive the long-term economic growth.
     + [[report]](/files/am045-2018/ExcahngeStudents_report.pdf) [[slide]](/files/am045-2018/ExcahngeStudents_slide.pdf)

   - "Job Data Analysis and Visualization based on ZPIN" by the team "QuatrayKill".